Melatonin: Hormone or Supplement

 MELATONIN

 Melatonin is both a hormone found in the body and a supplement that can be taken orally.
 The human body produces melatonin deep inside the brain and there are ways to support its production and rhythm.
 Melatonin supplements can be found in most pharmacies and grocery stores these days, for both adults and kids.
-Melatonin supplements have their place and time, but are they necessary for day to day (or night to night) life?
+Such supplements have their place and time, but are they necessary or even safe for day-to-day (or night-to-night) life?
 Do they work?
-Let’s find out.
+Let’s find out more so that personal training clients can be best advised and coached regarding their sleep habits.

 Melatonin – The Hormone

-In natural form, melatonin secretes from the pineal gland each evening, sort of like a dinner bell.
-Melatonin lets the body know it is time to shift into nighttime activities by receiving signals about changes in light.
+In natural form, melatonin is secreted from the pineal gland each evening, sort of like a dinner bell.
+It lets the body know it is time to shift into nighttime activities by receiving signals about changes in light.
 Along with adenosine, this sleep neurotransmitter contributes to the sleep pressure experience that is felt when it’s time for bed and we can’t fight sleep.

 High melatonin + High adenosine = Sleepy

 Melatonin release is also affected by genetics, species, and phase of life.
-During certain phases of life, such as teenage years, melatonin is released later than in adult years, which is why teens tend toward being night owls.
-In nocturnal animals, melatonin is released during the morning instead of evening.
-Melatonin simply signals the body and brain toward darkness or light, which shifts the body into daytime or night mode accordingly.
+During certain phases of life, such as teenage years, the hormone is released later than in adult years, which is why teens tend toward being night owls.
+In nocturnal animals, melatonin is released during the morning instead of evening; it simply signals the body and brain toward darkness or light, which shifts the body into daytime or night mode accordingly.

 Going to bed at the same time every night (creating darkness) is helpful for melatonin to stay on schedule.
 This is why staying up late on the weekend can make a Sunday early bedtime difficult.
-Melatonin gets shifted later and doesn’t shift back until the night after an earlier rising time, which reduces the signal to sleep.
+Sleep hormone release gets shifted later and doesn’t shift back until the night after an earlier rising time, which reduces the signal to sleep.

 Melatonin as a Supplement